Platelets: Essential Facts, Functions, and Health Indicators

 Symptoms and Health Risks

 High platelet counts can lead to blood clots, increasing the risk of stroke or heart attack.
-Some symptoms from NHLBI might include:
+Some symptoms might include:

 Managing Thrombocytosis